john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 This should be *hilarious*.

-The series kicks off on March 29th with the first-ever episode of Doctor Who and ends on July 23rd with the last episode of the Classic Who era.
-The episodes are aired in Chronological order and cover most of the Classic Who stories.
-Most days air three different stories (2-4 epsiodes each), and repeat them all three times every day.
+They are playing most of Classic Who (pre-1990) in Chronological order.
+Starting on March 29th with the first-ever episode of Doctor Who and ending on July 23rd with the last episode of the Classic Who era.
 Over 100 stories, over 500 episodes, of Classic Who will be free to watch!
-And, you know, legally.

 Anyway, you can watch them all on **[twitch.tv](https://www.doctorwho.tv/watch/twitch/)**.

-**Pro Tip**: a lot of these episodes will be perfect for a Bad Movie Night.
+**Pro Tip**: A lot of these episodes will be perfect for a Bad Movie Night.
 Invite your friends over, and don't take anything seriously.

 ## Viewing Calendar

-<small>(all times PDT in the US)</small>
+<small>(All times PDT in the US)</small>

 ### 1st Doctor - William Hartnell - Black and White